Alex-Githinji/teach2give-interview_preparation/system-design-overview/README.md

 For example, you can specify when users enter the specific input at the front end side of the application, how the application should process the data, and return the response.

+## system desing concepts:
+1.**performance vs scalability:**

+  - Performance: Faster load times improve user experience; techniques like caching enhance performance.

+  - Scalability: Ability to handle increased load by distributing across multiple servers or enhancing server capacity, crucial for popular applications like Google.

+ 2.**Consistency Patterns and Availability Patterns:**

+   - Consistency: Ensures all system nodes read the same data at the same time.
+   - Availability: Ensures each request gets a response, critical for high uptime.

+## Advanced Concepts in System Design
+ 1. CDN (Content Delivery Network):

+      - A distributed network of servers at different geo-locations.

+      - Delivers content like images and data faster, reduces latency, and improves application performance.
+      - Requests the nearest server for resources; if cached, it serves directly, otherwise, requests from the origin server, caches, and delivers to users.

+  2. DNS (Domain Name System):

+     - Replaces the need to use IP addresses with domain names for accessing websites.
+     - Maps unique domain names to unique IP addresses.
+     - Facilitates easier access to websites by returning resources associated with the domain name's IP address.

+3. Caching:

+    - A mechanism for faster resource delivery, acting as high-speed storage.
+    - Checks cache storage for data before requesting from the database.
+    - If data is not in cache, retrieves from the source, stores it in cache, and sends to the application.
+    - Browsers use cookies to cache data.
+4. Proxies:

+    - Acts as an intermediary between the client application and the internet.

+    - Requests resources from the internet on behalf of the client and sends them back.

+    - Used for caching and altering proxy servers through VPNs to access blocked resources.
+## Components of System Design

+1. **Microservices and Service Discovery:**
+   - Microservices Architecture: Breaks down complex applications into small, independent services that accomplish specific tasks.

+   -  Service Identification: Each microservice has a unique ID and name.

+   -  Dynamic Service Discovery: Microservices can dynamically find and interact with other services within the network, facilitating scaling and load balancing.

+2. **Database Systems: RDBMS and NoSQL:**

+    - RDBMS (Relational Database Management System):
+    - Stores data in table format.
+    - Suitable for structured data.
+    - Vertical scaling (cannot scale horizontally).
+   -  Uses SQL for querying.
+   - Accessing data is relatively slow.

+**NoSQL (Non-SQL Database):**
+  - Stores data in various formats (key-value, document, graph, etc.).
+  - Stores data in key-value pairs.

+   - Suitable for unstructured data.
+   - Horizontally scalable (can add new key-value pairs).
+   -  Each record can have different key-value pairs.
+   - Faster access than RDBMS.
+   - Supports frequent changes in the database.

+3.communication Protocols

+   Protocols mean rules and communication protocols refer to the rules to communicate or exchange the data between two systems.
+The systems can also be server and client.
+   various communication protocols include:

+  - **_HTTP/HTTPS:_** The full form of the HTTP is a hypertext transfer protocol.
+HTTPS is a secure version of HTTP.
+They are used in web-based communication.
+It is a good idea to use HTTPS always for security reasons.
+  - **_TCP/IP:_** The TCP stands for the transmission control protocol.
+The TCP protocol is used to communicate over the internet.
+For example, it is used in the chatting application.
+  - **_UDP_** – The UDP is an acronym for the user datagram protocol.
+It is mainly used for live streaming, video calls, etc., in which data loss can be tolerable.
+  - WebSockets: The web sockets are used for bi-directional duplex communication.
+It builds the connection between two web applications.

+# Approaching System Design Interview Questions
+  Now, let’s focus on how to solve the system design questions with step by step approach.
+  1. **Clarify Requirements:** Ask questions to clarify the requirements of the system.
+What are the functional and non-functional requirements of the system?
+What are the constraints?
+  2. **Define the Problem:** Define the problem you are trying to solve.
+What are the challenges you are facing?
+What are the goals of the system?
+  3. **Identify the Key Components:** Identify the key components of the system.
+What are the main components of the system?
+What are their responsibilities?
+  4. **Design the System:** Design the system based on the key components identified.
+How will the components interact with each other?
+What are the data flows between the components?
+What are the scalability and performance considerations?
+  5. **Evaluate the Design:** Evaluate the design based on the requirements and constraints.
+  What are the trade-offs of the design?
+What are the potential bottlenecks?
+How can the design be improved?
+  6. **Optimize the Design:** Optimize the design based on the evaluation.
+How can the design be optimized for scalability, performance, and reliability?
+What are the potential improvements?

+  # Sample System Design Interview Questions and Solutions
+   here is the link https://www.designgurus.io/blog/step-by-step-guide
+  The site where you can find some interview questions and there solutions So you can easily crack the interviews for your dream job.

+ # Resources for Further Learning
+ Here are some resources for further learning:
+1. **System Design Interview Roadmap by DesignGuru:**

+   - Provider: DesignGurus.io
+    - Content: Comprehensive coverage of fundamentals and advanced concepts of system design.
+    - Structure: 59 chapters and 103 lessons, each offering detailed information on specific topics.
+2. **System Design Interview Survival Guide (2024):**

+    - Focus: Preparation strategies and practical tips for system design interviews.

+3. **The Complete Guide to Ace the System Design Interview:**

+    - Focus: In-depth guidance on mastering system design interviews.
+4. **Ace Your System Design Interview with 7 Must-Read Papers in 2024:**

+    - Content: Essential papers to read for understanding critical system design concepts.

+## Summary of the System Design Primer Guide
+The guide provides a comprehensive overview of valuable system design concepts and types of questions that may be asked during interviews.
+It emphasizes continuous learning and preparation through various resources, including books and online materials.

+By leveraging these resources and consistently learning, you can significantly improve your understanding and performance in system design interviews.